Community Safety Glasgow (CSG) is a charitable body and company limited by guarantee, which was formed in October 2006.

-In recognition of the fact that these issues were blighting many of Glasgow's communities, Glasgow City Council and Strathclyde Police created GCSS in 2006 and tasked it with lead responsibility to respond to all aspects of antisocial behaviour.
+In recognition of the fact that these issues were blighting many of Glasgow's communities, Glasgow City Council and the former Strathclyde Police created Glasgow Community & Safety Services (GCSS) in 2006 and tasked it with lead responsibility to respond to all aspects of antisocial behaviour.
 The company was re-branded as Community Safety Glasgow in 2013.

 'To work in partnership with other agencies and communities to create a safer, better, cleaner Glasgow, where equality and respect are paramount'

-Community and Safety Services (CSS) is the trading subsidiary of GCSS which we set up in 2009 to expand the delivery of our security services beyond Glasgow City Council to include the private and voluntary sectors.
-Key service solutions include, for example, CCTV and Security Services, Lone Worker Technologies, and consultancy and client management ‚ services.
-Corporate Social Responsibility plays a significant role within our organisation which sees all profits re-invested back into our charity, GCSS, helping to make Glasgow a safer, better, cleaner city.
+Community and Safety Services (CSS) is the trading subsidiary of CSG which was set up in 2009 to expand the delivery of our security services beyond Glasgow City Council to include the private and voluntary sectors.
+Key service solutions include, for example, CCTV and Security Services, Lone Worker Technologies, and consultancy and client management services.

-Glasgow Security Services Community Interest Company (CIC) is a trading subsiduary that was formed to carry out Glasgow City Council/Council family work outwith charitable field, such as Building Security.
+Glasgow Security Services Community Interest Company (CIC) is a trading subsiduary that was formed to carry out Glasgow City Council/Council Family work outwith the charitable field, such as Building Security.

-GCSS has recently been awarded Approved Contractor Status for Security Patrols, Keyholding and Public Space CCTV.
+CSG has been awarded Approved Contractor Status for Security Patrols, Keyholding and Public Space CCTV.